Kaustav96/UiPath-Advanced-Training-Project-1/README.md

-# Advanced-Training-Project-1
+# UiPath Level 3 Project - Assignment 1

-UiPath Level 3 Project - Assignment 1
+# Exercise
 In this exercise, you will create a UiPath automation that performs the steps below.
 To achieve this, you will use the REFrameWork as the starting template and follow the UiPath development best practices.